 - Leave Athens 7-8 AM

-- Visit ancient oracle site, museum
+- Visit the ancient oracle site and museum — genuinely awe-inspiring mountain setting

 - Return by 7-8 PM